- HIS 508; Fall ’18 Hours: T 9-10:30, R 12:30-2, and by appt.

 Simon Payaslian is Holder of the Charles K. and Elizabeth M. Kenosian Chair in Modern Armenian History and Literature at Boston University.

-Professor Payaslian is the author of several book chapters, most recently “Imagining Armenia,” in The Call of the Homeland: Diaspora Nationalisms, Past and Present, edited by Allon Gal, Athena S. Leoussi, and Anthony D. Smith (2010).
-He has published articles on U.S. foreign policy, international human rights, the United Nations and the developing nations, the Kurdish question, and Armenian literature.
+Professor Payaslian is the author of several book chapters, including “Imagining Armenia,” in The Call of the Homeland: Diaspora Nationalisms, Past and Present, edited by Allon Gal, Athena S. Leoussi, and Anthony D. Smith (2010).
+He has published articles on U.S. foreign policy, international human rights, the United Nations and the developing nations, the Kurdish question, and Armenian literature—for example, “Diasporan Subalternities: The Armenian Community in Syria,” Diaspora: A Journal of Transnational Studies (2007/2012), and “Hovhannes Shiraz, Paruyr Sevak, and the Memory of the Armenian Genocide,” Journal of the Society for Armenian Studies (2007).

-His forthcoming book is entitled The Political Economy of Human Rights in Armenia: Authoritarianism and Democracy in a Former Soviet Republic (expected 2011).
-His current research projects include the history of the Armenian community in the United States, Armenian foreign policy since independence from the Soviet Union, and the role of American missionaries in Ottoman Armenia.
+His current research projects include the history of the Armenian community in the United States; the Armenian poet Daniel Varujan in Ghent, Belgium; Armenian foreign policy since independence from the Soviet Union; and the role of American missionaries in Ottoman Armenia.